axyorah/quick_img_processing/train/README.md

 ## Convert Dataset to Correct Format <a name="format"></a>
 ### TensorFlow <a name="format-tf"></a>
-Once you've collected enough records, we can split the dataset into train and test sets and write the annotations in `json` for easier parsing later on.
+Once you've collected enough records we can split the dataset into train and test sets and write the annotations in `json` for easier parsing later on.
 To do that run:
 ```bash
 $ python mk_json_anno.py --datasetroot dataset --classes hand1,hand2,hand3
 ```